How to create a VPN server with Microsoft Azure

 Example

-With Meshnet enabled, your peer devices should now be able to connect to the server.
+With Meshnet enabled and the permissions granted, your peer devices should now be able to connect to the server.
 To connect, start routing traffic from a client device through the VM, which you can find in the list of your Meshnet peer devices.

 Your IP address should now be the same as the virtual machine’s.
 This way, your real public IP address is protected, and the websites you visit will see the location of your VPN server instead of your actual device.